airsonic/airsonic-docs/developer/intellij/intellij.md

 ---
 layout: docs
-title: Developing with Intellij
+title: Setup IntelliJ
 permalink: /docs/developer/intellij/
 ---
-For developing with Intellij (running and debugging), there are two options listed below.
+For developing with IntelliJ (running and debugging), there are two options listed below.

-> **NOTE**: Intellij Ultimate 2018.2 was used for these instructions.
-Intellij Community 2018.2 should work fine for the first option.
-The second requires Ultimate
+> **NOTE**: IntelliJ Ultimate 2018.2 was used for these instructions.
+IntelliJ Community 2018.2 should work fine for the first option.
+The second requires Ultimate.

 #### Use embedded Spring Boot